Hippocampal ERK2 dimerization is critical for memory reconsolidation and synaptic plasticity

 This article is not in any list yet, why not save it to one of your lists.Abstract

 Extensive research has focused on extracellular-signal regulated kinase (ERK) 1/2 phosphorylation across various memory and plasticity models.
-However, the precise mechanism linking ERK activity to memory stabilization and restabilization are still poorly understood, and the role of ERK1/2 dimerization remains unexplored.
-ERK dimerization is essential for the binding and activation of cytoplasmic targets, many of which have been strongly implicated in memory and plasticity.
-In this work, we studied the role of ERK2 dimerization in memory and synaptic plasticity through several experimental approaches.
+However, the precise mechanisms linking ERK activity to memory stabilization and restabilization are still poorly understood, and the role of ERK1/2 dimerization remains unexplored.
+ERK dimerization is essential for the binding and activation of cytoplasmic targets, many of which are involved in memory and plasticity.
+In this study, we investigated the role of ERK2 dimerization in long-term memory and synaptic plasticity.
 We found that reactivation of a weak inhibitory avoidance (wIA) memory led to a significant reduction in hippocampal ERK2 dimerization.
-Furthermore, intrahippocampal infusion of DEL-22379 (DEL), an ERK dimerization inhibitor, following memory reactivation had a bidirectional effect: it blocked the reconsolidation of a strong inhibitory avoidance (sIA) memory, but enhanced the reconsolidation of a wIA memory.
+Furthermore, intrahippocampal infusion of DEL-22379 (DEL), an ERK dimerization inhibitor, following memory reactivation had a bidirectional effect: it blocked the reconsolidation of a strong inhibitory avoidance (sIA) memory but enhanced the reconsolidation of a wIA memory.
 Moreover, DEL administration blocked hippocampal ERK2 dimerization in vivo and impaired high-frequency stimulation-induced long-term potentiation (LTP) in hippocampal slices.
-These findings demonstrate for the first time that ERK2 dimerization occurs in the intact rodent nervous system and plays a pivotal role in plasticity and memory.
+These findings demonstrate that ERK2 dimerization occurs in the intact mouse nervous system and plays a pivotal role in plasticity and memory.
 While further research is needed, this study highlights the relevance of ERK dimerization in these processes.